Dave-team/Knowledge-base/Health/Mindfullness.md

 - One thing to realize here is that you are not in control of your thinking.
 You are simply an observer to whatever happens and whatever your mind produces
 - Reduce screen time
 - Don't look at phone prior to bed and first thing when waking up
+- Man’s greatest problems arise from his inability to sit still by himself

 ## Preparation
 - Set your intention for the session and focus on what's coming.
 Treat it as a workout and a learning session.
 Don’t expect anything and just see what happens